The zen of Stafsnes – The hidden beach

 How to reach Stafsnes beach

+The easy way to see Stafsnes is by private boat and go around the back of the island.
 Local boat operator Ribsafari pops into Stafsnes cove on some of their island trips, so you can get a close-up look.
-As an added bonus you also get to see various sea caves around the other islands.
-But they don’t actually go on shore.
+As an added bonus you also see various sea caves around the other islands.
+However, you don’t actually go on shore at Stafsnes beach on these boat trips.

 The Dalfjall peaks in Herólfsdalur.
 Stafsnes beach is hidden behind this formidable formation, where you can also spot the famous ‘Elephant Rock‘.